hnykda/mlight/README.md

 poetry run python mlight/main.py --bus-address /dev/pts/10 --test
 ```

-and then open in another terminal and read from the output:
+and then open in another terminal and read from the output (you probably need to run this as root):
 ```
 cat < /dev/pts/9
 ```